marwendoukh/WebService-SlimFramework/README.md

 # How to use it ?

 1. Change the Database parameters in the DBconfig.php file
-2. Import the db.sql (to create the Database tables)
+2. Import the car.sql (to create the Database tables)
 3. Visit the webservice.php throught your browser
 4. Enjoy !